Welcome to PADES* Watch in Kennebunk!

 The three antiquated dams are up for Federal re-licensing, and KL&PDs recent report concluded that removing the dams is the lowest cost option for ratepayers, and the best option for river restoration.

-The report is available on the power company's Web site (www.klpd.org), or click here to download your copy of the report (an 886-kbyte .PDF file) from PADES Watch.
+The report is available on the power company's Web site (www.klpd.org).

 At Mondays public meeting please testify that you support removing the dams.
 This is about eco-ethics and eco-responsibility!
 This is an opportunity to save our beautiful river and restore nature's habitat in our corner of the world.